 Other features are where the distinction between Box and Dropbox and their primary focus become more apparent.
 With Box, the focus is on enterprise collaboration.
 So Box offers features like email notifications when new files (or new versions) are uploaded, comments on files, expiration dates on shared files and delegation (users can create sub-accounts and control their privileges).
 Versioning is another capability that is more well-developed with Box than it is for Dropbox.
 The Box service has built a platform that allows other business app developers to write apps (that customers can then "install") that help customers in their workflow while leveraging Box at the backend to store files, manage user identities and messaging.

-With its acquisition of Crocodoc, Box now offers users the ability to preview documents (Word, PDF etc.) online with remarkable accuracy.
-Crocodoc also lets users annotate these documents from their browser without the need to install any additional software.
+With its acquisition of Crocodoc, Box now offers users the ability to preview documents (Word, PDF, etc.) online.
+Crocodoc also lets users annotate these documents from their browsers without the need to install any additional software.
 Editing the source files still requires users to download the file to their computer and open it via an appropriate editing program.
 But annotation can suffice for a large number of enterprise collaboration needs.

 Box offers free version history retention for Business and Enterprise users.

 Box has a better toolset for enterprises to manage security and access controls for users.
-While both Box and Dropbox support SSO or single sign-on integration with a company's main identity system (such as ActiveDirectory), Box offers additional fine-grained control features such as:
+While both Box and Dropbox support SSO, or single sign-on, integration with a company's main identity system (such as ActiveDirectory), Box offers additional fine-grained control features such as the following:

-- Extra log-in security -- if Box notices a user logging in from an unrecognized IP address or browser on an unknown device, it will ask them to validate via email.
+- Extra login security: if a user logs into Box from an unrecognized IP address or uses a browser on an unknown (to Box) device, it will ask the user to validate the login request via email.

-- Integration with Samsung Knox, a new mobile device management platform being planned by Samsung.
+- Integration with Samsung Knox, the management platform for mobile devices.

 Data uploaded by the Dropbox client software is also encrypted before it is uploaded to Dropbox servers.
 Dropbox stores files on Amazon's S3 service.
 The company encrypts files with 256-bit AES before transmitting them to Amazon's servers via an SSL connection.
 However, Dropbox employees can decrypt these files, as can the Dropbox system.